๐ Search & Query

 High quality search is essential to effectively track assets in your software catalog, using Port's search you can:

-- Get all services running in a specific cluster;
+- Filter all services running in a specific cluster (in a query or self service form).

 The base search route is https://api.getport.io/v1/entities/search